jgraettinger/blog/compare-flow-and-materialize.md

 This means that, for a given timestamp, your queried views always reflect *all* of the processed inputs bearing that timestamp (or less), no matter their source.
-It does this by holding back all of the effects of timestamps until it can be sure its processing has settled to a consistent state.
+It does this by holding back all of the effects of a timestamp until it can be sure its processing has settled, trading latency in exchange for consistency.

 Flow doesn't offer this.
 When scaled out, shards of a Flow derivation or